genielabs/HomeGenie/clients.md

 ## Open Source client for Android and Windows Phone

 The open source client for Android and Windows Phone is meant to be a quick shortcut for accessing your HomeGenie server.
-This is still intended to be used for Administration and testing purposes as it will give full access to HomeGenie.
+This is still intended to be used for administration and testing purposes as it will give full access to HomeGenie server.

 ### Mobile Apps